Risa-2506/HackSpark-Hackathon/README.md

 - Trigger inspections/raids

 📦 Tech Stack:

-React Native for Frontend of the shopkeeper app SQLlite for storing database locally in the app SHA-256 to provide Blockchain like simulation
+-React Native for Frontend of the shopkeeper app -SQLlite for storing database locally in the app -SHA-256 to provide Blockchain like simulation
-React Native fro simulating the SMS Logic
+-React Native fro simulating the SMS Logic
-React for frontend of the Dashboard
+-React for frontend of the Dashboard
-Backend:
+-Backend:
  - Node.js
  - Express.js
  - MongoDB Atlas
  - Mongoose

 📊 Impact
 - Prevents duplicate ration allocation